NasGenius/homework-week03/README.md

 This project has been deployed to GitHub Pages.
 To get this project up and running, you can follow the deployment link.
 Or, download the sources files to use this as a template.

-Here is the link to my application: https://nasgenius.github.io/homework-week2/
+Here is the link to my application: [Password Generator](https://nasgenius.github.io/homework-week03/)

 ## Getting Started